 On the thirty-first of August, 1941, in a hut in the village of Yelabuga, the body of Marina Tsvetaeva was discovered, where she had hung herself from a nail in the wall.

-Her poetry and her large work in prose are, bit by bit, still making their way into English.
-There is as yet no complete and critical edition comparable to Judith Hemschemeyer and Roberta Reeder’s great work on Akhmatova, published by Zephyr Press.
+Tsvetaeva’s poetry and her large work in prose are, bit by bit, still making their way into English.
+There is as yet no complete and critical edition of the poems comparable to Judith Hemschemeyer and Roberta Reeder’s great work on Akhmatova, published by Zephyr Press, but there has been great progress in the last twenty-odd years; what’s noted below is just a selection.
+Christopher Whyte has translated the entirety of Milestones, one of her best collections, and two volumes of the notebooks After Russia, all published by Shearsman Books.
+Dark Elderberry Branch (the title a phrase from Akhmatova) is a nice small mix of Tsvetaeva’s poems and prose, translated by Ilka Kaminsky and Jean Valentine; the edition includes a disc of Tsvetaeva’s poems read in Russian by Polina Barskova and Valzhyna Mort (Alice James Books, 2012).
+Her long poem The Ratcatcher has been put into English by Angela Livingstone and published by Carcanet (2000).
+A particularly good selection is Poem of the End: Selected Narrative and Lyrical Poems, translated by Nina Kossman, which gives six of Tsvetaeva’s longer poems as well as over forty of the lyrics.
 The English poet Elaine Feinstein worked off and on for almost thirty years expanding and refining her superbly expressive versions of Tsvetaeva: the sixth and final edition of the work was published as Bride of Ice: New Selected Poems (Carcanet, 2009).
 By a nice irony, a Russian vessel named after Tsvetaeva was used for expeditions in the polar regions; one wonders what part of that landscape’s spirit she might have recognized.